 New Employee Welcome Aboard Email Examples

-Companies need to get through all sorts of procedural paperwork from the time when someone is hired and the person's first day on the job.
-There are tax forms, employee guidelines, a handbook, and materials explaining benefits that need to be reviewed.
+Companies need to get through all sorts of procedural paperwork from the time when someone is hired to the person's first day on the job.
+This could include tax forms, employee guidelines, a handbook, and materials explaining the employee's benefits that need to be reviewed.

-A welcome aboard letter serves to confirm the new employee's status and start date, and let them know that they are already an integral part of the team.
-Letters may include onboarding paperwork (whether printed out, attached, or linked to in an email, for example.
+A welcome aboard letter serves to confirm the new employee's status and start date and lets them know that they are already an integral part of the team.
+Letters may include onboarding paperwork, either printed out, attached, or linked to in an email, for example.

 Read on to find out what information is typically included in a welcome letter, along with examples of both emails and hard copy notes.